ProgrammingFonts/ProgrammingFonts/Proggy/README.md

 # Proggy Fonts
 Monospaced fonts for programming.
 This Github page is now the official home of the Proggy fonts.

-The fonts are a cset of fixed-width screen fonts that are designed for programming.
-They were optimized while coding in C or C++.
+The fonts are all fixed-width and designed for programming.
+They were optimized while writing C or C++.
 For this reason, characters like the `*` are vertically centered as `*` usually means dereference or multiply, but never 'to the power of' like in Fortran.

 The {}s are centered horizontally (in case you align braces vertically), the zero looks different from the capital oh, and there is never any confusion between ells, ones, and eyes.

-Additionally, the arithmetic operators (+ - * < >) are all axis aligned... unlike the last ones you just saw.
+Additionally, the arithmetic operators (+ - * < >) are all axis-aligned... unlike the last ones you just saw.

 # Proggy Vector